If you’re moving to Canada, you’re likely thinking about how you can start your job search before you arrive. And that’s a very smart idea!

 - what industry and types of jobs you’re searching for

 Recruiters may be willing to work with candidates who have not yet arrived, especially for job fields that are in high demand such as IT and the financial sector.
 This is where your labour market research comes into play.
 If you know where labour shortages exist, you can use this to your advantage.

 Recruiters may want to conduct an initial screening interview by video conference to assess your:

 - communication skills

 As with any job search, it takes time, persistence, and effort.
 You may find it easier to start your job search once you have arrived, but at least you can start to make connections.

-So while it may be difficult to land from abroad, you can start your job search before you arrive in Canada.
-And when you get a head start, you’ll set yourself up for success!
+So while it may involve more work to land a job from abroad, you can start your search before you arrive in Canada.
+And when you get a head start, you’ll reduce the length of your job search and set yourself up for career success!